Bxvant/c0724-code-solutions/typescript-functions/javascript-functions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is a function in JavaScript? a function in javascript is a block of code used to perform a specific task
+- What is a function in JavaScript? a function is a block of code designed to perform a specific task.
-- Describe the parts of a function **definition**. a function is made by first initializing the function by giving it a name and then following with its parameters, followed by its opening curly brace which hold the return statement, ( if it had one), followed by its closing curly brace
+- Describe the parts of a function **definition**. the function keyword, the optional function name, the parameters encased in parethesis followed by the curly braces which incase the optional return statement
-- Describe the parts of a function **call**. first is the function name, followed by the paranthesis which invokes the function, the parenthesis will hold the arguments or parameters and then youll get the return or the output
+- Describe the parts of a function **call**. the function is first called by using its name, and then invoked by applying the parenthesis with its arguments inside.
-- When comparing them side-by-side, what are the differences between a function **call** and a function **definition**? the function defenition is simply making the function, it doesnt actually do anything, the function call is when you are actually running the function code
+- When comparing them side-by-side, what are the differences between a function **call** and a function **definition**? a function call does not use the function keyword and instead of placeholders as parameters it uses actual values or arguments
-- What is the difference between a **parameter** and an **argument**? a paramter is what goes inside the parenthesis, the argument is the actual value of what is going in.
+- What is the difference between a **parameter** and an **argument**? a parameter is a placeholder, an argument has an actual value
-- Why are function **parameters** useful? flexibility and re-usability
+- Why are function **parameters** useful? because they allow for flexibility and reusability
-- What two effects does a `return` statement have on the behavior of a function? one is returning the value of the function and the other is terminating the function execution
+- What two effects does a `return` statement have on the behavior of a function? it will return the function action, it also serves to execute the function from running
-- What is the syntax for defining an arrow function?
+- What is the syntax for defining an arrow function? the => and the intentional missing function keyword
-=>
-- When an arrow function's body is not surrounded in curly braces (_concise body syntax_), what changes in its functionality?
+- When an arrow function's body is not surrounded in curly braces (_concise body syntax_), what changes in its functionality? it is treated as a return statement

 ## Notes